subquery/documentation/docs/README.md

         <img src="/assets/img/journeyIcon3.svg" />
       </div>
       <div class="ct">
         <h4>3.
-Publish to the managed service</h4>
+Publish to the Managed Service</h4>
-        <p>You don’t want to run and manage production infrastructure, use our self-service platform to publish and run a production SubQuery project in only a few minutes - you can also explore what others in the community are building. <router-link :to="{path: '/run_publish/publish.html'}"> Find out more</router-link></p>
+        <p>You don’t want to run and manage production infrastructure, use our self-service platform to publish and run a production SubQuery project in only a few minutes - you can also explore what others in the community are building. <router-link :to="{path: '/run_publish/publish.html'}">Read more</router-link></p>
       </div>
     </div>
     <div class="journeyItem">